joeybaker/wheelhouse-router/README.md

       , meta: {
         description: 'A meta description'
       }
-      , data: function(collection){ // data is used to reduce the collection down, you should return JSON for your templates return collection.findWhere({id: id}).toJSON()
+      // data is used to reduce the collection down, you should return JSON for your templates
+      // this only works server-side
+      , data: function(collection){
+        return collection.findWhere({id: id}).toJSON()
       }
       , bootstrap: function(collection){ // give backbone some initial data.
-Specify {{}}
         return collection.toJSON()
       }
       , model: function(collection){